 Use Back purging for Contamination Prevention

 Sometimes, you must ensure that the fusion on the backside of a weld is free from contamination or oxidation.
-This is especially true when TIG welding pipe or thin material.
+This is especially true when GTAW stainless pipe or thin material.

-To back purge a pipe, place plugs at either end and pump inert gas into the pipe through one of them.
-You’ll need a vent at the highest plug to allow the oxygen the shielding gas displaces to escape.
+To back purge a pipe, plug both ends and pump inert gas into the pipe through one of the ends.
+You’ll need a vent at the highest plug to allow the inert gas to escape.

 Or you can have another person with a hose running from a bottle of argon hold the open end over the back of the weld.